breel9/LLM_sandboxing/README.md

 # Large Language Model Sandboxing
 This project simulates how a LLM can detect and defend against some attacks that are highlighted in the OWASP top 10 for LLM.
-[1]
-A python tool used for testing some vulnerabilities highlighted in the OWASP top 10 LLM
+[1] This includes: prompt injection, jailbreaking, and data extraction that is unauthorized.